 Get more information about privacy from the Office of the Australian Information Commissioner.

-A list of the venues that are high risk, and any exceptions, are included in the Liquor Regulation 2018 at Schedule 3.
+A list of the venues this applies to, and any exceptions, are included in the Liquor Regulation 2018 at Schedule 3.

-New laws introduced in 2014 allowed police to ban troublemakers for a:
+New laws introduced in 2014 allowed NSW Police or Liquor & Gaming NSW to ban troublemakers for a:

 ID scanners in Kings Cross alert licensees and staff if a banned person tries to enter their venue.
 Breaches to the banning order can result in fines of up to $11,000.

 Only ID scanners supplied by Group Security Solutions (trading as PatronScan) are authorised for use in Kings Cross.
-ID scanners operating in the Kings Cross precinct must be in use between 9.00pm and the relevant lockout times that apply on the night, either 1.30am, or 2.00am if extended live entertainment trading times are in operation.
+ID scanners operating in the Kings Cross precinct must be in use from 10pm until lockout on Friday and Saturday nights, and on any public holiday night or night before a public holiday.